AIRI-Institute/WaRP/README.md

 ![Dataset classes](/assets/WaRP-Categories.png)

-An important difference from other datasets is that objects can overlap, be heavily deformed, or be in poor lighting conditions.
+A crucial difference from other datasets is that objects can overlap, be heavily deformed, or be in poor lighting conditions.
 The dataset has three parts: WaRP-D, WaRP-C, and WaRP-S